 I love the suggestion they have on Page 6 for waxing dance floors…

 … “Simply sprinkle the Wax lightly over the floor, and the feet of the dancers will spread it, polishing the floor and making a perfect dancing surface.”

 What a great idea.

-From now on we should host hardwood floor finishing ‘Dance’ parties!
-What do you think?
-Would you be interested? 🙂
+From now on we should host hardwood floor finishing ‘Dance’ parties for our clients lol.

 By the late 1920’s wood floors started to have major competition from linoleum floors, which offered far less maintenance and hassle.
 To combat this, varnishes were reformulated with resins to improve hardness, durability and cure time.

 By the 1930’s polyurethane was becoming popular and the old wax and shellac floors were coming to the end of their long – and very useful – days.

 Wood floors continued to be extremely popular through the 40’s, especially during the housing boom after World War II.
 Then in the 50’s, carpet and vinyl began to be more affordable as well as being much easier to maintain.
 And that’s when the bottom fell out of the wood floor market… which is a shame because that’s when some of the best machinery started to come out to make this job a whole lot easier.